Frequently Asked Questions

 The in-person Great American Seed Up events are our original idea bringing bulk seed and seed saving education to our local community.
-We are planning in-person events for 2021, with social distancing concerns addressed to the best of our abilities.
+We plan in-person events for Phoenix in Late October or Early November each year.
 Below are some of the frequently asked questions and the answers that can help explain our original program.

 Imagine walking into a room filled with over 100 varieties of climate appropriate seeds ready to literally be scooped up and taken home for planting or saving.
 This is exactly what the Great American Seed Up is all about.
 “The idea is to give valley residents an opportunity to learn about seed saving and then harvest as many ounces of seed they wish to take home,” says Farmer Greg Peterson, Urban Farm Founder and local seed saver.
 We are partnering with the Uptown Phoenix Farmers Market.
 The event features a seed bazaar with bulk quantities of popular vegetable seed varieties available for purchase at bulk discounts.